-Adult/Child Ratios: 1 adult chaperone is required for every 10 child.
+Adult/Child Ratios: 1 adult chaperone is required for every 10 children.

 Food Allergies: Some food items may contain dairy or nuts.

-To make a reservation download the Overnight Request Form.
-Submit a completed copy via email or fax to (510) 729-7324 at least 30 days in advance.
+To make a reservation, please download the Overnight Request Form and submit a completed copy via email or fax to (510) 729-7324 at least 30 days in advance.

 A $200.00 non-refundable deposit is due at the time of reservation.
 Your reservation must be for at least 15 people.
 Payment is due in full 30 days before your event date or your reservation will be cancelled.
 Additional participants can be added to your reservation up to 14 days before your event date.